 A Guide To The Different Types Of Counselors

-An important consideration when deciding to participate in therapy is the type of mental health professional to consult.
+An important consideration when deciding to participate in therapy is the type of mental health professional to consult; for example a counselor vs therapist.
 As the field of mental health grows, several different kinds of mental health professionals have emerged.
 This can be seen as both a positive and negative development.
 We have more options for mental health treatment than we have ever had before.
 And, with all of these options, it can make it difficult to understand the differences between these fields, and for us to feel comfortable in the choice that we have made for our mental health treatment.
 While all clinical professionals meet similar clinical requirements for competency, each mental health profession has its own specific training.